 If you have a playpen for your babies or toddlers, use it!
 Pull it close to your other kids and let them be around because they will also be participating one day.

-We don’t need long-drawn-out Bible studies for them to be effective.
+Keep it simple, keep it informative and engaging, and high tail out of there.
+We don’t need long-drawn-out Bible study lessons for them to be effective.
 This brings me to my next tip.

+Task kids to record what they have learned from the Bible study lesson.
 While younger kids draw a picture or artwork, older kids can create a drawing, be tasked to do something, make a mind map, or summarize the lesson.

 This keeps the information fresh on their minds and provides you with insight into what they have gleaned from the Bible study.

 This is good for all of you.
 You will be amazed how your kids take what they have learned and work it out in everyday experiences.
 They could also have questions and need a refresher because it is important to remember.